Lafayette Leopards: Women's basketball

 The Lafayette women's basketball team has a strong tradition and has played intercollegiate competition since 1973, two seasons after women were first admitted on campus.
 For the first half of its history until the Patriot League era in the early 1990s, women's basketball had a winning tradition that entailed five 20-win seasons and five appearances in the ECC Championship game in seven seasons of league play.
 Additionally, the women had 17 winning seasons in 22 years of play.
 Since 1993–94, the Leopards have had only one winning season.
 During that span, they have had two double-digit wins seasons: 2007–08 and 2010–11.

-Lafayette quickly established a winning tradition.
-In their fourth season, the Leopards went 10–1, followed by a 15–3 season in 1976–77.
-Led by head coach Barbara Young, the Leopards received their first postseason bid to the Eastern Association of Intercollegiate Athletics for Women (EAIAW) playoffs (NCAA predecessor).
-The Leopards defeated Kutztown University before bowing out to Princeton University in their second loss to the Tigers that season.
-Lafayette qualified again in 1978 and defeated Loyola University (MD) before losing to Monmouth University by one point.

-Pat Fisher took over the squad in 1980–81 and would coach the Leopards for the next 20 seasons.
-She quickly established strong squads.
-Her first season entailed another AIAW bid, but the Leopards lost at home to Saint Peter's University, then Saint Peter's College.
-In 1982–83, the Leopards started ECC play and quickly established their dominance in the league.
-Lafayette won 20 or more games for five straight seasons, including their best record ever of 24–6 in 1984–85 and 1986–87.
-Lafayette won the 1985 ECC Tournament Championship by crushing Lehigh by 20 and defeated the Mountain Hawks for the second title in 1987.
-Lafayette made the championship game in 1984, 1986, and 1988, but lost to Drexel University and the University of Delaware twice by a combined 11 points.